Topology: Topologies on sets

 If τ is a topology on X, then the pair (X, τ) is called a topological space.
 The notation X_{τ} may be used to denote a set X endowed with the particular topology τ.
 By definition, every topology is a π-system.

 The members of τ are called open sets in X. A subset of X is said to be closed if its complement is in τ (that is, its complement is open).
 A subset of X may be open, closed, both (a clopen set), or neither.
 The empty set and X itself are always both closed and open.
-An open subset of X which contains a point x is called a neighborhood of x.
+An open subset of X which contains a point x is called an open neighborhood of x.